bradmatt275/ha-airtouch3/docs/PROTOCOL_DOCUMENTATION.md

 **Purpose:** Increment or decrement target temperature by 1°C

+**Hardware Limits:** The AirTouch 3 enforces a temperature range of **16°C to 32°C**.
+Commands sent at these limits will be ignored by the unit.

 **Important:** There is no direct "set to X" command.
-To reach a target, loop sending `TEMP_CMD` up/down until the reported setpoint (bytes 431/432) matches your goal, and respect min/max limits reported by the unit.
+To reach a target, loop sending `TEMP_CMD` up/down until the reported setpoint (bytes 431/432) matches your goal, and respect the min/max limits (16-32°C).

 **Message Format:**
 ```